JonWil91/Lets-Hike/README.md

 ## UX

-This website was developed for users who have an interest in hiking within the United Kingdom.
+This website was developed for users who have an interest in hiking within the United Kingdom and the Republic of Ireland.
 They will be greeted on the home page with a landing page picture with a simple title stating the purpose of the website.
 For more information on the purpose and benefit of the website users can visit the about page.
-Users will be able to implement the CRUD system in order to add, view, edit and delete hikes with useful data presented for other hikers to visit those sites.
-Users can also visit a simple contact page if there is something that could or should be changed within the website.
+Users will be able to implement the CRUD system in order to create, review, update and delete hikes with useful data presented for other hikers to visit those sites.

 ## User stories: